 Smoking also has substantial effects on the health of nonsmokers.
 Environmental or secondhand tobacco smoke is implicated in causing lung cancer and coronary heart disease.
 Among children, secondhand smoke exposure is causally associated with sudden infant death syndrome, lower respiratory tract illnesses, otitis media, middle ear effusion, exacerbated asthma, and respiratory effects such as cough, wheeze, and dyspnea.

 In 2014, 18.8% of adult men and 14.8% of adult women in the United States were current smokers.
 (Also available online.)
 Cigarette smoking is particularly common among American Indians and Alaska Natives.
 The prevalence of smoking also varies inversely with education, and was highest among adults who had earned a General Educational Development diploma (43.0%) and generally decreased with increasing years of education.
 (Also available online.)
 From 2011 to 2014, significant declines occurred in the use of cigarettes among middle school (4.3% to 2.5%) and high school (15.8% to 9.2%) students.
-Cigarette smoking prevalence among male and female high school students increased substantially during the early 1990s in all ethnic groups, but by 2018, it had declined to 8%.[5,16,17] (Also available online.)
+Cigarette smoking prevalence among male and female high school students increased substantially during the 1990s in all ethnic groups with rates between 20% and 30%, but by 2019, it had declined to 6%.[4,15,16] (Also available online.)